Music Technology major or minor

-Music Technology at ANU will prepare you for a successful career in audio engineering, production and post-production, multimedia, audio signal processing, acoustics, music perception, and game audio production.
-In addition to traditional lecture-style classes, we emphasise hands-on training and individual studio time and provide facilities reflective of a professional workplace environment.
-ANU faculty provide industry standard best practices in the career fields we teach, so our graduates are prepared for entry-level industry jobs.
+Music Technology at the ANU School of Music will prepare you for a successful career in audio engineering, production and post-production, multimedia, audio signal processing, acoustics, music perception, and game audio production.
+In addition to traditional lecture-style classes, we emphasise hands-on training and individual studio time, and provide facilities reflective of a professional workplace environment.
+School of Music faculty provide industry-standard best practices in the career fields we teach, so our graduates are prepared for entry-level industry jobs.

-For entry into the Music Technology program, a digital portfolio of 2-3 scores or recordings of creative work is recommended.
+For entry into the Music Technology program, a digital portfolio of two to three scores or recordings of creative work is recommended.
 Applicants with no prior experience may submit a statement of interest in lieu of a portfolio.

 Find out more about the Music Technology major on the ANU Programs and Courses website.